ebenezerbj/ai_chatbot/TURING_TEST_REPORT.md

 | 3.2 | Handling urgency | ✅ PASS | 100% |

 **Sample Response (Urgency):**
 > "I understand that you need immediate assistance!
-You can reach our customer service at **0542428935** or **0501290952**.
+You can reach our customer service at **0501290952**.
 Would you like me to connect you with a representative right now?"

 **Key Findings:**
 - Recognizes emotional states (frustration, urgency)